-- 1. From the PCE left navigation, choose Map. - 2.
-Choose More > Results Settings.
-The Results Settings dialog box appears. - 3.
+- From the left navigation in the Explore category, click any visualization tool (except Reports). - 2.
+Choose More > Results Settings. - 3.
 Specify the maximum number of connections to display per page:

 In the Displayed in Traffic field, configure the maximum number of results that can be retrieved from the PCE database and displayed per page in all views.